ICLDisco/dplasma/contrib/jenkins/README.md

-## Setting up a Jenkins server for testing PaRSEC
+## Setting up a Jenkins server for testing DPLASMA

 1. Set up the Jenkins server as suggested on the Jenkins webpage